 Montauk daisies tolerate various types of soil, so long as the drainage is good.
 They grow as well in sandy soil as they do in loamy flowerbeds.
 In fact, Nipponanthemum nipponicum derives one of its two common names from the Montauk Lighthouse area of Long Island, New York, where it has naturalized, growing freely throughout the coastal region.

-Planting & Propagating
+Planting and Propagating

 When planting Montauk daisies, prepare the soil by incorporating organic matter into it, especially if the soil is clay.
 Montauks don't like soggy soil, preferring a growing medium that drains well, and organic matter, such as compost and leaf mold, increases soil drainage.